 5:22pm.
 Friday, March 25th.
 For this fabulous

 flog blog post, I am live jogging blogging from the event.
-It is 5:22pm and we are setting up for a wild night of Sherry Tasting and Sherry Cocktailing.
-Brian Quinn has orchestrated a live Tumblr page (www.thenoblerot.tumblr.com) to permit our lucky guests to live Tumble during the event.
-We have a big announcement to make, which you can read about a bit below, as again, this is LIVE.
+It is 5:22pm and we are setting up for a wild night of Sherry Tasting and Sherry cocktail-ing.
+Brian Quinn has arranged for a live Tumblr page (www.thenoblerot.tumblr.com) for some interactive online engagement.

 6:00pm.
-Mayur Subbarao with cocktail stuff and Kerin Auth from Tinto Fino should be arriving any minute!
-Christine Wells is cooking up a damn storm.
-These people are getting their fill: gazpacho, white bean salad, pulled pork & sage polenta,
+Mayur Subbarao, the evening’s bartender/mixologist and Kerin Auth from Tinto Fino are scheduled to arrive any minute.
+Christine Wells is cooking up a storm: gazpacho, white bean salad, pulled pork & sage polenta,

 6:48pm.
 Mayur has arrived, and is setting up.
 He’s very late and we’re missing the Manzanilla he needs for the intro cocktail that people will be served when they walk in the door in 10 minutes.
-We have a plan for recovery, which involves me starring out the window wishing I was in Disney Land.
+I have a back-up plan: stare out the window wishing I was in Disney Land.

 7:30pm.
 Starting the podcast now.
 I smell danger in the air.
 The Sherry is making me Merry.

 8:37pm.
 Several Sherry’s in.
-High Alchy.
+High ABV.
 My oh my.
 Damian Gutierrez shows up to tell me about his hair stylist who was deported.
-His hair cut is less-than-satisfactory.
-We are way behind in the timing of this event.
-We should be on our last Sherry at this point, but we’re on our third out of five, but it’s seems to be okay.
-Onto the third Sherry!
+We should be on our last Sherry at this point, but we’re on our third out of five, but it’s seems to be okay—everyone is having fun.

 THE FOLLOWING DAY.
 3:03PM.

 Hello good readers.
-I’m recovered from our rather posh Sherry affair.
-A good three hours elapsed between my last two “live” posts and that is because I was encouraging the good people of the room to learn a little something about Sherry.
+I’m recovered from our rather posh Sherry soiree.
+While a good three hours elapsed between my last two “live” posts it was all in the name of encouraging guests to learn a little something about Sherry—education takes time!